jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-assisstant/README.md

 You have been working at App Academy for a while now and you have learned the philosophy and many of the rules of a/A. Always feel free to refer back to the [instructor guide][instructor-guide] if you need to freshen up on Andragogy and the a/A Approach to Teaching.

+You've also been a Jr. TA for some time now and are aware of all the rules and approaches to successfully navigating a Module

-Your ultimate goal in this position is to learn the duties of the Module Instructor and of the Cohort Assistant over a period of time.
+Your ultimate goal in this role is to learn, over time, the duties of the Module Instructor and of the Cohort Assistant.

 ## **MAKE SURE YOU HAVE ACCESS**